 Trial Lawyer David K. TeSelle is a Colorado and Arizona licensed attorney who has successfully tried numerous cases to jury verdicts in both state and federal court, as well as private arbitration.
 Mr. TeSelle was a lead counsel in 2019 on one of the largest personal injury jury verdicts in Arizona history ($58.5 million).
 He has also successfully battled the largest banks in the world including in litigation related to the 2008 economic collapse (the so-called “Big Short” cases) and regularly represents numerous plaintiffs in large class action and mass tort actions against corporate bad actors, large and small.
 Mr. TeSelle has represented both plaintiffs and defendants, and his focus is on complex trial litigation.
 Mr. TeSelle has recovered hundreds of millions of dollars for his clients.

-At Burg Simpson, Mr. TeSelle is a Preferred Shareholder and Leader of Burg Simpson’s Complex Commercial Trial Team.
+At Burg Simpson, Mr. TeSelle is a Preferred Shareholder and the leader of Burg Simpson’s Complex Commercial Trial Team.
+The business and commercial litigation department has achieved Tier 1 status by US News and World Report (the highest-ranking available).
 His team includes over a dozen of the best trial lawyers in the country.

 Mr. TeSelle’s primary practice areas include: Complex Commercial Litigation; “Bet Your Business” Litigation; Catastrophic Injuries; Mass Torts; Class Action; Shareholder, Partnership and LLC Member Disputes; Fiduciary Duty Violations; Construction Defects; Securities; Insurance Bad-Faith; COVID-19 Business Interruption Claims, Lender Liability; Shareholder Derivative Actions